Understanding IPv4 Addresses: The Foundation of Internet Communication

 - Uses subnet masks (e.g.,

-255.255.255.0) to define network boundaries.
+255.255.255.0) to define network boundaries. - Example: A subnet mask of

-- MAC address: Physical, fixed, local network.
+- MAC address: Physical, fixed, used for local network communication.

-- IP address: Logical, changeable, global network.
+- IPv4 address: Logical, changeable, enables global communication.

-192.168.1.2). - Dynamic IPs: Assigned automatically (e.g., via DHCP).
+192.168.1.2). - Dynamic IPs: Assigned automatically via DHCP.

-- Binary: The "language" of networking operations.
+- Binary: The foundation of networking operations like routing and subnetting.